 Marriage in Thailand creates jointly owned marital property.
 Upon divorce, all property of husband and wife (jointly owned marital assets and debts) shall be divided equally between man and woman (section 1533).
 Seek legal assistance in your area to make sure your divorce runs smoothly without losing your rightful assets.

 An uncontested divorce is the administrative form of divorce in Thailand.
 It is swift and straightforward.
 The spouses must be physically present when applying for an uncontested divorce.
 It is conducted at the district office.

 Contested divorce is judicial or court divorce.
 One party to the marriage is given recourse to go to the courts to end his/her marriage if any of the grounds provided under Thai law is attendant.

 A contested divorce is required if there are disagreements on child custody and marital property sharing which the parties cannot settle by themselves, and the court’s intervention is necessary to put an end to the marriage and the accompanying issues.
-Is also the remedy for some couples who have not registered their marriage in Thailand but have been residing or working in Thailand for a reasonable length of time?
+Is it also the remedy for some couples who have not registered their marriage in Thailand but have been residing or working in Thailand for a reasonable length of time?